zizhao-hu/zizhao-hu.github.io/_pages/about_zizhao.md

 ---

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->
-My research interests include Generative Modeling (Diffusion Model, Consistency Model, GAN, VAE, etc..), Multimodal Learning, Meta-learning, and Life-long Learning.
-My current projects are related to new generative learning schemes with better temporal understanding, aiming to bridge the gap between AI and human intelligence.
+I am a CS Ph.D. student at USC, affiliated with the USC ISI MINDS group, and a former researcher at USC iLab.
+I have also worked at Georgia Tech’s Agile Systems Lab and Photonics Research Group.

-My long-term goal is to develop AGI, which will help solve theoretical physics, neural science, aging & cancer, controllable fusion energy, and reform social systems etc..
+My research focuses on VLMs, and multimodal learning, with current projects on adapting and aligning test-time foundation models.

-My purpose of life is to extend human existence and improve our understanding of the physics of universe, through developing superior artificial intelligence.
+My long-term goal is to develop efficient AGI to automate labor for EVERYONE and tackle humanity’s toughest engineering challenges, including quantum hardware design, aging and cancer solutions, and controllable fusion energy.